 - Participation in a clinical trial that evaluates immediate versus delayed chemotherapy

 Some studies suggest that systemic (whole body) chemotherapy may be less hazardous than radiotherapy, especially after the patient's abdominal lymph nodes have been removed.
 Although radiotherapy can decrease the rate of cancer relapse in the pelvis, relapse rates are unchanged in intra-abdominal areas and distant sites, and overall survival is unaffected.

 Stage 1Germ Cell Tumor

 Germ cell tumors, which arise from cells that normally form the eggs, usually are benign and tend to occur in women younger than age 30.
 If the germ cell tumor is a dysgerminoma (the most widespread germ cell tumor, representing nearly half of all cases), initial treatment begins with surgery to remove the tumorous ovary and the corresponding fallopian tube on the same sideknown as unilateral salpingo-oophorectomy.

-Adjuvant therapy for such patients may involve follow-up radiotherapy, or chemotherapy, if the woman wants to bear children in the future.
+Adjuvant therapy for these patients may involve follow-up radiotherapy, or chemotherapy, if the woman wants to bear children in the future.